 Parenting is tough.
 No one’s going to argue that.
 Taking shortcuts are necessary to keep it together some days – it doesn’t make you a bad parent.
 Serving your kid boxed mac and cheese can be a fun treat!
 Adding a bump of nutrition to make your boxed mac and cheese healthier is even better.

 Okay, so tell me – what are your parenting shortcuts?
-How do you bump nutrition ti make healthy boxed mac and cheese?
+How do you bump nutrition it make healthy boxed mac and cheese?
 Let me know in the comments!